 Interactive Apprenticeship Data

 This includes state and national program data entered or uploaded into the Registered Apprenticeship Partners Information Database System (RAPIDS).
-It does not include data from states that do not report in that system, including Washington, DC.

 Frequently Asked Questions